nestauk/skills-taxonomy-v2/skills_taxonomy_v2/analysis/skills_extraction/Skills Extraction Experiments.md

 ## Network approach

-In `Network approach.ipynb` we try to find skills using a network approach.
+In `Experiment - Network approach.ipynb` we try to find skills using a network approach.
 In this, the skill sentences are cleaned and separated into words.
 A network is built on the co-occurence of words within the skill sentences.
 The hypothesis is that clusters of words frequently co-occuring should provide a proxy of a skill.

 Communities in the pruned network (low TF-IDF words are removed) were found using the Louvain algorithm.
 232 communities were found, the top 10 of these were (named by top 5 TF-IDF words):